fileverse/fileverse-ddoc/README.md

 # Ddoc Editor

-[ddocs.new](http://ddocs.new/) is your onchain, privacy-first alternative to G\**gle D*cs: peer-to-peer, end-to-end encrypted, and decentralized.
-It enables secure, real-time, and async collaboration without compromising user privacy.
+[ddocs.new](http://ddocs.new/) is your onchain, privacy-first alternative to Google Docs.
+A self-sovereign note-taking and collaboration app that is peer-to-peer, end-to-end encrypted, and decentralized :yellow_heart:

+dDocs enables secure, real-time and asynchronous collaboration without compromising user privacy.
+It also comes with powerful features like Markdown and LaTeX support, dark mode, offline editing, and mobile browser optimization.

 <img width="4410" alt="github_banner_final@3x" src="https://github.com/user-attachments/assets/c6ee706d-979d-41b6-9f73-d29fbabb5152" />